Download/link to full text (8.3 MB)

 Architectural History and Criticism | Interior Architecture | Marketing | Sales and Merchandising | Urban, Community and Regional Planning

 Klein, Richard, ""Let's Go Shopping at the Square" Cleveland's Leading Downtown Department Stores: A Business Legacy" (2014).
 Cleveland Memory.
-Book 25.
+25.